yamenw/linux-configs/README.md

 # Personal Configs Repo

-*just configs that I have on my personal machine*
+Just configs that I have on my personal machine, clone the repo and source them where you want them.

 > [!NOTE]
 > I just made this to share with friends.